frederic-perez/AmE-dictionary/data/idioms.md

 __shirk (one’s) duty__ :dart::two: To avoid, neglect, or evade one’s duty or responsibility.
 __shit bricks__ To become extremely worried or frightened.
 __shit creek__
+__shit sandwitch__ Playful term much like the traditional “stuck between a rock and a hard place.”
 __shit-heel__ (shitheel)
+__shitbird__ It’s used in James Ellroy’s novels to describe someone who’s particularly slimy, dishonest, or untrustworthy - the kind of person who’ll do anything to get ahead, regardless of who they hurt or deceive along the way.
 __shithead__
+__shitheel__ Oh man, “shitheel” is a doozy - a real gem of vulgarity in Ellroy’s writing.
+It’s basically a very, very rude way of referring to someone who’s a lowlife, a scoundrel, or just generally a bad person.
+In Ellroy’s world, it’s often used to describe corrupt cops, sleazy gangsters, or anyone else who’s part of the seedy underworld of crime and corruption.
 __shitshow__
 __shitstorm__ _rude slang_ A violent and/or chaotic situation. _The coup has created a shitstorm for everyone in that country._
 __shoot (one’s) shot__ _slang_ To take the risk of making one’s availability and interest known to others, as to a prospective employer or romantic partner. _I tried shooting my shot with that hot actress when I saw her backstage at the awards show.
 Yeah, she was not interested._